 Meeting the standard for written and spoken English

-If you’re in the UK under a Ukrainian visa scheme (Ukraine Sponsorship Scheme, Ukraine Family Scheme or Ukraine Extension Scheme) and aged 19 or over, you are eligible for funding to study an ESOL course (as well as other educational or training courses).
+If you’re in the UK under a Ukrainian visa scheme and aged 19 or over, you’re eligible for funding to study an English for Speakers for Other Languages (ESOL) course (as well as other educational or training courses).

-Depending on your circumstances, your ESOL course will either be free or reduced in price.
-Find your local authority (‘council’)(opens in new window) and then search their website for English to Speakers of Other Languages (ESOL) courses.
+Find your local authority (‘council’)(opens in new window) and then search their website for ESOL courses.
 Or, search for courses using the National Careers Service(opens in new window).

 You can also learn English with a private provider.
 Well respected English language courses include: